 Although it initially came out in a high-top silhouette, the low-top version of the Converse Chuck Taylor All Star proved to be one of the most recognizable sneakers.
 The Seasonal Ox gives this iconic shoe a fresh twist.
 The wide range of colorways that comes in the collection has the perfect amount of brightness.

 The classic silhouette makes these effortless to style.
 The hues included in the line injects a pop of color on any outfit, while those that are involved in the spectrum of whites and blues can complement outfits with loud colors.
 However, given the extremely versatile design of these sneakers, they can suit various outfits, from casual to formal.

 For such a simple silhouette, it can be remarkable to see how it prevailed over time with only minor refreshments.
 The Converse Chuck Taylor All Star Seasonal All Star carries the same low-top profile, canvas upper, and rubber outsole.
 A striking update done for these is the colorways that transcend through all seasons.

-Converse Chuck Taylor All Star Seasonal Ox History
+History of the Converse Chuck Taylor All Star Seasonal Ox

 When Charles "Chuck" Taylor entered the scene, he shed new light on the steady sales of the sneaker, injecting his marketing ideas and knowledge in basketball.
 The sneaker gained immense popularity that it became synonymous with the sport and became the favored footwear of players worldwide.
 His suggestions like the inclusion of an ankle patch for protection were acknowledged by Converse.
 Moreover, as the shoe reached heights, the brand made a remarkable change of including his name on the ankle patch, giving it a new name, Chuck Taylor All Star.